 Tap Water Promotion

 - Bethlehem Missionary Baptist Church Healthy Beverage and Water Policy provides water and healthy beverage options at times where refreshments are being served at their church.

 - Contra Costa County Employment and Human Services Department, Community Services Bureau Tap Water Promotion Policy provides water stations with reusable pitchers and cups for use by children and staff.

 - Monument First 5 Center Tap Water Promotion Policy provides small pitchers for classes so children can serve themselves water and practice self-help skills.
 They will also purchase faucet-mounted and pitcher filters to make tap water more appealing.

 - Monument Impact Meadow Homes Exercise Group Tap Water Promotion Policy provides free and appealing tap water to participants, models frequent drinking of tap water, and advocates for consistent water quality that meets state and federal standards for all areas of the county.

 Reducing Marketing of Unhealthy Foods & Beverages to Children Policy

 - Contra Costa County Employment and Human Services Department, Community Services Bureau Reduced Marketing of Unhealthy Food & Beverages Policy restricts advertising of unhealthy food or beverage items at Community Services Bureau.

 - 18 Reasons Healthy Living Policy 18 Reasons (formerly Three Squares) has adopted a healthy food, beverage and physical activity policy for staff and clients.
 No sugary sweetened beverages consumed during classes, healthy lunches served during office hours and physical activity breaks are encouraged.

 - Contra Costa WIC Program Healthy Food, Beverage and Physical Activity Policy WIC has adopted a healthy food, beverage and physical activity policy for staff and clients.
 Recreational eating is discouraged and potlucks will follow the My Plate guidelines.
-Also physical activity breaks will occur during meetings lasting longer than 2 hours.
+Also physical activity breaks will occur during meetings lasting longer than two hours.

 - West County First 5 Center Healthy Nutrition and Lifestyle Policy offers a variety of movement classes and activities, including prenatal yoga, yoga for preschool aged children, music and movement.